rhboot/shim/SBAT.md

 At the time of this writing, revoking a Linux kernel with	a lockdown compromise is not spelled out as a requirement for shim signing.
-In fact, with limited dbx space and the size of the attack surface for lockdown it would be impractical do so without sbat.
-With sbat it should be possible to raise the bar, and treat lockdown bugs that would allow a kexec of a tampered kernel as revocations.
+In fact, with limited dbx space and the size of the attack surface for lockdown it would be impractical do so without SBAT.
+With SBAT it should be possible to raise the bar, and treat lockdown bugs that would allow a kexec of a tampered kernel as revocations.